Liu-group/AutoSolvate/docs/tutorialGUI.rst

 .. image:: _images/tutorial1_6_2.png
    :width: 800

-For this example, because it is a neutral napthalene molecule, the default settings will work OK, so you can skip setting the rest of the options, and directly click the last button to generate structure and force field files:
+For this example, because it is a neutral naphthalene molecule, the default settings will work OK, so you can skip setting the rest of the options, and directly click the last button to generate structure and force field files:

 .. image:: _images/tutorial1_7.png
    :width: 800